 See Related: Best Day Trips from San Francisco, California

 Address: 210 N Tipton St, Visalia, CA 93292

-ImagineU Children’s Museum is run by a non-profit organization and offers activities and exhibits that feature lessons on science, art, and agriculture.
-Some of the fun activities for kids involve pretending to work as an auto mechanic, a construction worker, or a farmer.
-Kids can pretend to milk a cow and perform different jobs like they might as an adult.
+A non-profit organization runs ImagineU Children’s Museum and offers activities and exhibits featuring science, art, and agriculture lessons.
+Some fun activities for kids involve pretending to work as an auto mechanic, a construction worker, or a farmer.
+Kids can pretend to milk a cow and perform different jobs as they might as an adult.

-If you’re searching for a way to spend a hot afternoon in a clean, safe, and air-conditioned space, the ImagineU Children’s Museum will definitely suit you and your children.
-The museum has quite a few activities, so it’s easy to spend several hours exploring everything.
+If you’re searching for a way to spend a hot afternoon in a clean, safe, and air-conditioned space, the ImagineU Children’s Museum will suit you and your children.
+The museum has quite a few activities, so spending several hours exploring everything is easy.

 The ImagineU Children’s Museum is just a few blocks from The Darling, a 5-star hotel in Visalia with a sun terrace, swimming pool, and an excellent breakfast spread.
-The museum is also close to several local restaurants with indoor and outdoor seating, so you can enjoy a delicious lunch and then head over to the museum for some afternoon, family fun.
+The museum is also close to several local restaurants with indoor and outdoor seating so you can enjoy a delicious lunch and head to the museum for some afternoon family fun.